shravasam/MLwithPython/README.md

 for more details please refer https://github.com/huggingface/transformers

 Part 11.
-Federated learning in Docker and kubernetes
+Federated learning PaddlePaddleFL deployment in Docker and kubernetes

         PaddlePaddleFL deployment in Docker and kubernetes
         PaddlePaddleFL deployment in cloud environement